chichilalescu/bfps/README.rst

-The wish is that this Python package provides an easy and general way of constructing efficient specialized DNS C++ codes for different turbulence problems we encounter in our research.
+The wish is that this Python package provides an easy and general way of constructing efficient specialized DNS C++ codes for different turbulence problems encountered in research.
 At the same time, the package should provide a unified way of postprocessing data, and accessing the postprocessing results.
 The code therefore consists of two main parts: the pure C++ code, a set